ftmsemu/making_a_dumb_hometrainer_smart/README.md

 room while watching some TV series.

 ![](.//media/image3.jpeg){width="1.7104166666666667in"
+height="0.9625in"}

-height="0.9625in"}Though those hardware devices are definitely no cheap invest and you will need to have an accompanying (racing) bike it turned out it was easier said than done as all these kind of products had been sold out and were on back order for MONTHS.
+Though those hardware devices are definitely no cheap invest and you will need to have an accompanying (racing) bike it turned out it was easier said than done as all these kind of products had been sold out and were on back order for MONTHS.
 So even if I had a racing